 Eleanor D. Lederer, MD, FASN, Past President

 Eleanor D. Lederer, MD, FASN, is a graduate of Rice University and Baylor College of Medicine, and completed her residency training and a nephrology fellowship at Baylor.
-She is Professor of Medicine at the University of Louisville School of Medicine, Chief of the Division of Nephrology, Associate Director of the Nephrology Fellowship Training Program, Director of the Metabolic Stone Clinic, Associate Ombudsman for the medical school, and Associate Chief of Staff for Research and Development at the Robley Rex VA Medical Center.
+She is the John S. Fordtran Professor of Medicine in Calcium Research at the University of Texas Southwestern Medical Center Charles and Jane Pak Center for Mineral Metabolism and Clinical Research, Co-director of Dallas VA NODES Program and Assistant Chief of Medical Services at the VA North Texas Health Care System in Dallas Texas.
 Dr. Lederer is board certified in internal medicine and nephrology, and is a UNOS-certified transplant physician.

 As Division Chief Dr. Lederer works to train faculty in what she considers the nephrologists' tradition: mentorship, exceptional clinical skills, and superb research achievements.
-Dr. Lederer is an active physician-scientist whose research centers on divalent metabolism, and she oversees a basic science research laboratory funded by the Department of Veterans Affairs Merit Review Board, studying the mechanisms of regulation of the sodium phosphate transporter in proximal renal tubule.
-She has clinical interests in stone disease, and since starting the Metabolic Stone Clinic at the University of Louisville, has initiated research into the protein components of stones and their potential role in the pathogenesis of stone formation.
-She has won numerous teaching, mentorship and research awards and received recognition in 2010 as one of the Best Doctors in America.
+Dr. Lederer is an active physician-scientist whose research centers on divalent metabolism, and she oversees a basic science research laboratory to study regulation of the kidney phosphate transport and a clinical research program in the modeling of chronic kidney disease-mineral bone disorder funded by the Department of Veterans Affairs Merit Review Board.
+She has won numerous teaching, mentorship and research awards and received recognition as one of the Best Doctors in America.

 Dr. Lederer believes the medical landscape, the role of medical schools, and the focus of research efforts are undergoing dramatic change, and that organizations such as ASN must ensure the kidney community is quickly apprised of changes that will affect our practice in all settings and receive informed analysis of the impact of these changes.
-She has served ASN in numerous roles, including membership on the Communications Committee, Program Committee, Nominations Committee, Abstract Selection Committee member, Training Program Directors Executive Committee, Women in Nephrology Professional Development Seminar Organizing Committee, and In-Training Examination Writing Committee.
-She is a section editor for Clinical Nephrology and eMedicine Nephrology.
+She has served ASN in numerous roles, including membership on the Communications Committee, Program Committee, Nominations Committee, Abstract Selection Committee member, Training Program Directors Executive Committee, Women in Nephrology Professional Development Seminar Organizing Committee, In-Training Examination Writing Committee, ASN Council, and Editor-at-Large for the Clinical Journal of the ASN.
+She is a section editor for Clinical Nephrology, Current Opinions in Nephrology and Hypertension, and eMedicine Nephrology.